Pistonight/mono-dev/website/src/pr_guidelines.md

 These words are useless, and very obviously emitted by LLM without sufficient context.
 What is "minimal payload"?
 What's the format?
 What is left out?
 What is not left out?
 Documentation that pretends to be there is worse than no documentation.
+I have to spend brain power processing junk instead of actually looking for what I need.
 ```

 ## Before Pull Request